Deposited Students Next Steps

 Activate Your WNE ID and Email

-Beginning May 3, you will receive an email from the University within 1–2 business days of making your deposit containing your User ID, with details on activating your ID and accessing your WNE email.
+You will receive an email from the University within 1–2 business days of making your deposit containing your User ID, with details on activating your ID and accessing your WNE email.

 If you have not received this email, please call the Office of Admissions at 413-782-1321.